FGP-FortuneGod-Philippines/.github/README.md

 # FGP FortuneGod Philippines Standard Conventional Commits
 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history

+# Branch Naming Convention
+In creating branches we strictly need to use kebab-case

+`hello-world`
+`this-is-component`
+`new-feature`

 ## General Commit

 `<type>(<optional scope>): <description>`